 Early expungements are considered complex expungements in New Jersey.
 It is therefore highly advised that you retain an attorney to represent you if you are applying for an early expungement.
 This is because, as discussed above, there are many requirements that must be met — over and above what is required for a standard expungement in New Jersey.
 If you fail to follow these additional requirements, there is a good chance that your early expungement request could be denied.

 New Jersey Expungement Lawyers

 Katherine O’Brien has helped many clients apply for and receive early expungements in New Jersey.
 If you have questions about your early expungement, contact Katherine O’Brien Law today for a free consultation.
-We offer the lowest guaranteed fees for our expungement services and can start working on your case today for as little as $300.00 down.
 Call us today at 856-832-2482.